BobTheTerrible/ebs-autoscale/README.md

 ## Installation

-**ebs-autoscale** distributes as a command line binary.
+**ebs-autoscale** distributes as a command-line binary.

-It is installed in three steps:
+The utility is installed in three steps:

 1) **config.json** - a configuration jason must be created and made readable.
 By default, ebs-autoscale looks for `/etc/ebs-autoscale/ebs-autoscale.json`.
 2) **initialisation** - the initial device and mount point need to be created.
 This process must be run with root privileges.